Sugar Hill, Georgia: Government

-The City of Sugar Hill is governed by a mayor and five member city council, with one councilman acting as mayor pro tempore.
+The city of Sugar Hill is governed by a mayor and five member city council.

 When Sugar Hill was established in 1939, the town charter called for a mayor and five city councilmen, and that these elected officials were to be elected every two years.
 An amendment to the town's charter in 1952 changed the election process so that the mayor and three members of the town council are elected on even years for a term of two years, and two other members of the council are elected on odd years for a term of two years.
 In 1975, when the new charter was enacted that reincorporated the Town of Sugar Hill as the City of Sugar Hill, it added the requirement that a councilmen be appointed as mayor pro tempore, and retained the election method established in 1952.

 The city's budget in 2012 was $28.2 million, and in 2013 was $19.4 million.
 In 2010 Sugar Hill approved the process of constructing a larger city hall to accommodate for the city's increase in population.
 The new city hall was completed and opened in January 2013.